Delirium, Often Mistaken For Dementia, Is Caused By UTIs in Seniors

 Doctors Have Few Options Available To Treat or Prevent UTIs in Seniors

-A few years ago, doctors were prescribing a dose of daily antibiotics to elderly patients to ward off these infections.
-That practice has now been prohibited by the AMA, because it has resulted in an “antibiotics resistance crisis”.
-Basically, the bacteria have developed an immunity to the drugs, rendering most antibiotics ineffective.
+A few years ago, doctors prescribed a daily dose of antibiotics to elderly patients to ward off these infections.
+That practice has now been prohibited by the AMA due to the “antibiotics resistance crisis.”
+The bacteria have developed immunity to the drugs, rendering most antibiotics ineffective.

-This leaves these elderly patients vulnerable to sudden and serious UTI flare-ups; in many cases they will need to be hospitalized and administered intravenous antibiotics.
+This leaves elderly patients vulnerable to sudden and serious UTI flare-ups, often requiring hospitalization and intravenous antibiotics.
 The medical community appears to be taking a “last resort” approach to dealing with this preventable problem.

-While there are proven preventative natural supplements available, doctors are not actively recommending them because (as with all vitamins and dietary supplements) the FDA has not reviewed or approved them.
+While proven preventative natural supplements are available, doctors are not actively recommending them because the FDA has not reviewed or approved them.

 The “Kids” Are Stepping In To Help

 With doctors providing few options, the children of these seniors have stepped in to become UTI advocates and caregivers.
-Most of these women and men have also had to learn how to manage their own UTIs and have figured out what to do.
+Many of these women and men have also learned how to manage their own UTIs and have figured out what to do.

-1. They are buying urinary test strips.
-In the absence of symptoms, these caregivers are testing their parent or loved one frequently to make sure that an infection is not present.
+1. Using Urinary Test Strips: In the absence of symptoms, these caregivers frequently test their parent or loved one to ensure an infection is not present.

-2. They are making sure they get a daily dose of natural supplements.
-There are two natural supplements which have been proven to clear up, and protect against, UTIs.
-They are D-Mannose powder and Cranberry Extract with 36 mg.
-PAC.
-Both have been proven safer and more effective than antibiotics.
-Here is a link to the medical research covered in the NIH (National Institutes of Health) database on both supplements
+2. Ensuring Daily Natural Supplements: They make sure their parents get a daily dose of natural supplements.
+Two natural supplements—D-Mannose powder and Cranberry Extract with 36 mg.
+PAC—have been proven to clear up and protect against UTIs.
+Both are safer and more effective than antibiotics.
+Here is a link to the medical research covered in the NIH (National Institutes of Health) database on both supplements.

-• If the parent is living in an assisted living facility, they are sending them a monthly supply of both supplements and asking the nurses to dispense them daily.
+- If the parent is in an assisted living facility, they send a monthly supply of both supplements and ask the nurses to dispense them daily.

-• If the parent is living alone, they are sending both the test strips and supplements, and checking to make sure they test regularly.
+- If the parent is living alone, they send both the test strips and supplements and check to ensure regular testing.

-• If their parent lives with them, they supervise the urine testing and daily vitamin regimen at home.
+- If the parent lives with them, they supervise the urine testing and daily vitamin regimen at home.